thegenemyers/FASTGA/README.md

 and by default will be in PAF format.
 You can change this to PSL, or ONEcode ALN formatted output with the -psl and -1, options, respectively.
 Note carefully however, that the ONEcode -1 option produces binary output and the output is stored at the path given with the option, and is not streamed to the standard output.
-The -paf option can further be modulated with an 'x' or 'm', e.g. -pafx, which further requests that CIGAR strings detailing the alignments be output (see [ALNtoPAF](#ALNtoPAF) below).
+The -paf option can further be modulated with 'x', 'm', 's' or 'S', e.g. -pafx, which further requests that CIGAR strings detailing the alignments be output; and -pafxs, which further requests that CS strings be output in addition to CIGAR strings (see [ALNtoPAF](#ALNtoPAF) below).

 You can also call FastGA on a single source, e.g. ```FastGA A```, in which case FastGA compares A against itself, carefully avoiding self matches.
 This is useful for detecting repetititve regions of a